OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

 Cinder - Block storage service
 ------------------------------

-As we did for the image node before staring it is good to quickly check if the remote ssh execution of the commands done in the `all nodes installation <basic_services.rst#all-nodes-installation>`_ section worked without problems.
-You can again verify it by checking the ntp installation.

 **Cinder** is the name of the OpenStack block storage service.
 It allows manipulation of volumes, volume types (similar to compute flavors) and volume snapshots.